Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 When enabling a custom view on a list type, you must enter the ID (number) of the view to be used.

 The ID's must be provided by the skins readme, have no relation with the add-on.

+### Some lists have missing titles, seasons or episodes
+It may happen that between the official app and the add-on are missing titles, seasons or episodes.

+Before opening an Issue thread check these things:
+- Check if you are using the same profile on all devices
+- Check that the missing titles actually exist on the website (from a computer)

+Only if the titles exist in the website but not in the add-on then open an Issue, otherwise it is their problem.